-For sweet potatoes and tofu
+For sweet potatoes, tofu & black beans

 1–14 ounce package extra firm tofu